hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

   - initialWeights: The initial weights (default: None).
   - regType: l2 or l1.
 - It is better to check the document of the function because Spark changes rapidly and different versions might not tolerate each other.
 For example, my Spark is 1.4.1, I check the version of the function in [Spark Document](https://spark.apache.org/docs/1.4.1/api/python/pyspark.mllib.html?highlight=svmwithsgd#pyspark.mllib.classification.SVMWithSGD.train).
+- Read data file in `libsvm` format with the following command.
+This command will generate a spark labelPoint data structure.

+  {% highlight Python linenos %}
+    parsedData = MLUtils.loadLibSVMFile(sc, "../Data/a6a")
+  {% endhighlight %}

+- `saveAsLibSVMFile` is the function to save data into a file in `libsvm` format.

+## Support vector machine SVM ([code](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_classification.py))

+- In general, the idea is to load a binary classification dataset in `libsvm` format from a file, separate training and test, perform parameter selection on training data, and make prediction on test data.
+- The complete Python code for running the following experiments with SVM can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_classification.py).

+### Run SVM with parameter selections

 - The following code performs a parameter selection (grid search) of SVM on training data.